damiso15/alx-low_level_programming/0x03-debugging/README.md

 # alx-low_level_programming
 * 0-main.c, main.h - Multiple mains
+* 1-main.c - Copy this main file.
+Comment out (don’t delete it!) the part of the code that is causing the output to go into an infinite loop.

 ## 0-main.c, main.h ##
 In most projects, we often give you only one main file to test with.
 For example, this main file is a test for a postitive_or_negative() function similar to the one you worked with in an earlier C project: